Teen arrested in alleged ISIS-inspired attack plot intended for New Year’s Eve near Charlotte

 Sturdivant, a US citizen, was arrested before any such plan could commence on New Year’s Eve as he was being released from a medical facility, James C. Barnacle Jr., FBI special agent in charge, said.
 While the teen planned to carry out an attack that day, it was not tied to a specific New Year’s event.

 Sturdivant is currently being held at Gaston County Jail on a federal hold, jail records show.
 He faces a statutory maximum sentence of 20 years if convicted, Ferguson said.
-The teen appeared in court for the first time Friday; it’s unclear if he has an attorney at this time.
+The teen appeared in court for the first time Friday and another hearing is set for January 7.
+CNN has reached out to his attorney but has not heard back.

 This appears to be at least the second known alleged attack plot disrupted during the New Year holiday this year following a separate incident in Los Angeles, where the FBI arrested four people for allegedly working together on a bomb plot that was set to take place around the city on New Year’s Eve.